-6.4 Bulk interception warrants authorise both the interception of communications and/or the obtaining of secondary data from such communications in the course of their transmission and the selection for examination of particular communications content or secondary data obtained under the warrant.
+6.5 Bulk interception warrants authorise both the interception of communications and/or the obtaining of secondary data from such communications in the course of their transmission and the selection for examination of particular intercepted content or secondary data obtained under the warrant.
 In practice, several different processing systems may be used to effect the interception and/or the obtaining of secondary data, and the selection for examination of the data so obtained.

-- 6.5 These processing systems process data from the communications links or signals that the intercepting agency has chosen to intercept.
+- 6.6 These processing systems process data from the communications links or signals that the intercepting authority has chosen to intercept.
 A degree of filtering is then applied to the traffic on those links and signals, designed to select types of communications of potential intelligence value whilst discarding those least likely to be of intelligence value.
 As a result of this filtering, which will vary between processing systems, a significant proportion of the communications on these links and signals will be automatically discarded.
 Further complex searches may then take place to draw out further communications most likely to be of greatest intelligence value, which relate to the agency's statutory functions.
-These communications may then be selected for examination for one or more of the operational purposes specified on the warrant where the conditions of necessity and proportionality are met.
-Only items which have not been filtered out can potentially be selected for examination by authorised persons. - 6.6 A bulk interception warrant will usually be served on a communications service provider to provide assistance with giving effect to it.
-This may, for example, provide for the interception of communications from communications links operated by that communications service provider, which run through the physical cables that carry internet traffic.
+These communications may then be selected for examination for one or more of the operational purposes specified in the warrant where the conditions of necessity and proportionality are met.
+Only items which have not been filtered out can potentially be selected for examination by authorised persons. - 6.7 A bulk interception warrant will usually be served on a telecommunications operator to provide assistance with giving effect to it.
+This may, for example, provide for the interception of communications from communications links operated by that telecommunications operator, which run through the physical cables that carry internet traffic.
 This interception will result in the collection of large volumes of communications and/or data.
-This is essential to enable communications relating to subjects of interest to be identified and subsequently pieced together in the course of an investigation. - In contrast to targeted interception warrants, issued under Part 2 of the Act, a bulk interception warrant instrument need not name or describe the interception subject or set of premises in relation to which the interception is to take place.
+This is essential to enable communications relating to subjects of interest to be identified and subsequently pieced together in the course of an investigation. - 6.8 In contrast to targeted interception warrants, issued under Part 2 of the Act, a bulk interception warrant instrument need not name or describe the person, organisation or set of premises in relation to which the interception is to take place.
 Neither does Chapter 1 of Part 6 impose a limit on the number of communications which may be intercepted.
-For example, if the requirements of this chapter are met then the interception of all communications transmitted on a particular route or cable, or carried by a particular communications service provider, could, in principle, be lawfully authorised.
-This reflects the fact that bulk interception is a strategic intelligence gathering capability, whereas targeted interception is primarily an investigative tool that is used once a particular subject for interception has been identified. - 6.8 Due to the global nature of the internet, the route a particular communication will take is hugely unpredictable.
+For example, if the requirements of this chapter are met then the interception of all communications transmitted on a particular route or cable, or carried by a particular telecommunications operator, could, in principle, be lawfully authorised.
+This reflects the fact that bulk interception is a strategic intelligence gathering capability, whereas targeted interception has been identified. - 6.9 Due to the global nature of the internet, the route a particular communication will take is hugely unpredictable.
 This means that a bulk interception warrant may intercept communications between individuals in the British Islands.
 Section 136(5) of the Act makes clear that a bulk interception warrant authorises the interception of communications that are not overseas-related to the extent this is necessary in order to intercept the overseas-related communications to which the warrant relates.

-&lt;sup>20 Authorised persons is used in this Code to mean an officer who has a suitable level of training and security clearance and who is permitted to select bulk data for examination.
+&lt;sup>22 Authorised persons is used in this Code to mean an officer who has a suitable level of training and security clearance and who is permitted to select bulk data for examination.